Error-331/code_tests/docs/bible/links.md

 The Done Deal - May 9 (incredibly great and wonderful truth);

-Peace with God - May 10 (We are saved by grace through faith, not of works.);
+Peace with God - May 10 (We are saved by grace through faith, not of works);

+The Seed of a Woman - May 11 (our souls are eternal - thanks to God - they are preserved in Jesus Christ);